 When you buy a laptop, you buy it as per how the manufacturer arranged it.
 But when you build your desktop from scratch, you can personalize your machine as per your need and save more money.
 You could optimize your PC as per your preferences and needs.

 You can choose the screen, the processor, the RAM, etc., of your choice and replace any of these components in the future.
 As DAWs and audio work gets more demanding and production projects get heavier, combined with the ever-evolving technology, you need an easily upgraded PC.
-Laptop upgrades are harder and more expensive than a desktop, which has a greater physical area and breathing room.
+Laptop upgrades are harder and more expensive than a desktop with a greater physical area and breathing room.

-Laptops have a lesser lifespan as compared to a desktop because of the physical over-use & damage done to the machine because of moving it around more physically.
+Laptops have a lesser lifespan than a desktop because of the physical ooveruse& damage done to the machine because of moving it around more physically.
 However, desktops are more rugged and do not depreciate as much as laptops, as they remain stationary.

 Desktops aren’t exposed to as much dust and physical wear & tear.
-However, the laptop does not have enough room for all components to survive together for longer periods.
+However, the laptop does not have enough room for all components to survive together for longer.
 Hence, the longevity and reliability of a laptop are questionable.

-Running DAWs with heavy plugins and VSTs requires a good CPU performance.
-We need a CPU with at least six cores and at least 2.4 GHz of clock speed for music production.
+Running DAWs with heavy plugins and VSTs requires good CPU performance.
+We need a CPU with at least six cores and a 2.4 GHz clock speed for music production.
 The higher the core performance and clock speed, the better.
-For the same price point, we can squeeze higher performance in a desktop.
+We can squeeze higher performance in a desktop for the same price point.